 TUESDAY 5:45 P.M. – 7:15 P.M.

-Directed by Suzanne Miller (Company Director, Choreographer, Dancer and Teacher) accompanied by Allan Paivio (musician and composer).
+With Suzanne Miller (Company Director, Choreographer, Dancer and Teacher) accompanied by Allan Paivio (Musician/Composer) / Bilingual teacher

-CONTENT // Making Dance – choreographic practice and dance performance; underlines the unique characteristics, abilities and signature of the individual (the student) through various easy to learn and apply choreographic scores.
-The 12-week course focuses on developing a movement repertoire based on support systems that help to direct the dancers’ decision making in time and space.
-Each class begins with a group warm-up to live music (repeated weekly) followed by creation, exploration, collaboration and performance.
+CONTENT // Making Dance – choreographic practices and performance; underlines the unique characteristics, abilities and signature of the individual (the student) through various easy to learn and apply choreographic scores.
+The 14-week course focuses on developing a movement vocabularies and building repertoires through a process-led research in company with others.
+Each class begins with a group warm-up to live music (repeated weekly) followed by creation; improvisation-exploration, collaboration, and performance.